 Running along the crest of Coal Hill is the scenic Grandview Avenue (once called High Street), a boulevard lined with homes, apartments, businesses and churches that offers a spectacular view of Pittsburgh's Golden Triangle and the Three Rivers.

-Throughout the 1800's, as the city of Pittsburgh and the hilltop communities prospered, one difficulty for residents was the lack of a quick and reliable transportation route from their homes to the bustling metropolis below.
+Throughout the 1800's, as the city of Pittsburgh and the hilltop communities grew, one difficulty for residents was the lack of a quick and reliable transportation route from their homes to the bustling metropolis below.

 In the early years there was the Indian Trail, a steep and dangerous path down the north face of the hill.
 There was also the long and ardous southern route around Saw Mill Run to the West End.
 Beginning in 1870, inclines were built to facilitate travel for commuters.